gillian-guide/gillian-guide.github.io/docs/en/preparation.md

         :material-minus-box: Compatibility with old mods is not guaranteed.
 While some mods work, there are some that do not.
 They are not critical to fixing the game, though.<br>
         :material-minus-box: Official multiplayer is removed and third-party experience is limited.<br>
         :material-minus-box: Some songs were removed from the radio due to licensing.
 They can be restored with mods.
+        :material-minus-box: No support for GFWL (Xbox Live) achievements.

 ### Retail version (1.0.8.0)